2015 Egyptian parliamentary election

-Egyptian parliamentary elections to the House of Representatives were held in two phases, from 17 October to 2 December 2015.
-The elected parliament will be entrusted with the task of reviewing the laws that were passed while a parliament was not in session.
+Parliamentary elections were held in Egypt in two phases from 17 October to 2 December 2015 to elect members of the House of Representatives.
+The elected parliament reviewed laws that were passed while a parliament was not in session.

 In preparation for the election, security was tightened across the country with at least 185,000 troops supporting police, President Abdel Fattah el-Sisi made a televised appeal for Egyptians to vote, and in mid-October, public sector employees were given half a day's holiday to encourage them to take part.
 The strikingly low turnout, in some areas close to only 10%, with "many angry at the government and its policies", was widely regarded as a set-back for the administration and a success for calls to boycotts from oppositional movements.

-Despite the low turnout, the election resulted in a majority for pro-Sisi forces: Independents won 325 of the 596 seats, many of whom were aligned with the president.
+Despite the low turnout, the election resulted in a majority for pro-Sisi forces: independents won 325 of the 596 seats, many of whom were aligned with the president.
 The For the Love of Egypt alliance, a pro-Sisi coalition, secured all 120 party-list seats, while the Free Egyptians Party became the largest party with 65 seats.

+Background

+The Moderate Current Coalition, which was formed in 2012, and included the Al-Wasat Party, Egyptian Current Party, Strong Egypt Party, Civilization Party, Justice Party, the April 6 Youth Movement and Masrina planned to participate in the upcoming election at the time.
+The following year, the Centrist Coalition was formed in January 2013 and included the Al-Wasat Party, Ghad El-Thawra Party, the Civilization Party, the Virtue Party, the Reform and Renaissance Party, Authenticity Party, the Egyptian Current Party, and the Al-Sarh Al-Masry Party.

+Other electoral alliances included the Islamist Free Nation Coalition, which included the Building and Development Party, affiliated with Al-Jama'a al-Islamiyya, the Authenticity Party, the Homeland Party, which had separated from the Al-Nour Party, and the Flag Party, established by Salafist preacher Hazem Salah Abu Ismail.

+Other Islamist alliances that were established included the Islamist Coalition, which was formed in February 2013 and included the Islamic Party, the Building and Development Party, the Egyptian Nation Party, People Party and the Hazemon movement and the Nation Alliance, which formed the following month, included the Flag Party, the Egyptian Reform Party, Authenticity Party, the People Party, the Islamic Party, Virtue Party and New Labour Party.

+They were expected to participate in parliamentary elections that would have been held by the Mohamed Morsi government in April 2013, but they were delayed in March 2013 after a ruling by the Supreme Administrative Court, though Morsi was overthrown in a July 2013 coup d'etat.